FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/system-operators/4-operation-and-maintenance.md

 1. Log in to the CMM node as a user with root privileges.
 2. Go to the installation directory.
-3. Stop the `elasticsearch-curator` service.
+3. Stop and remove the `elasticsearch-curator` service.
 For this purpose, run `docker-compose stop` as
    follows:

 ```
-docker-compose -f docker-compose-metric.yml -f docker-compose-log.yml stop elasticsearch-curator
+docker-compose -f docker-compose-metric.yml -f docker-compose-log.yml down elasticsearch-curator
 ```

 4. Open the `.env` file, and update the data retention parameter as required.